Georg von Frundsberg

 Georg von Frundsberg (Note: His first name may also be spelled Jörg and his surname Fronsberg or Freundsberg.)
-(24 September 1473 – 20 August 1528) was a German military and Landsknecht leader in the service of the Holy Roman Empire and Imperial House of Habsburg.
+(24 September 1473 – 20 August 1528) was a German Knight, military, and Landsknecht leader in the service of the Holy Roman Empire and Imperial House of Habsburg.
 An early modern proponent of infantry tactics, he established his reputation in active service during the Italian Wars under Emperor Maximilian I and his successor Charles V. Even in his lifetime, he was referred to as "Vater der Landsknechte" (Father of the Landsknechte) and legends about him as the patriarchal figure of the Landsknechte or his incredible physical strength surfaced.
 He achieved great prestige and fame for his role in the Habsburg victory at Pavia against France and during the war of the League of Cognac.

 Early life

 Frundsberg was born to Ulrich von Frundsberg, a captain of the Swabian League forces, and his wife Barbara von Rechberg at Mindelheim, into an old line of Tyrolean knights who had settled in Upper Swabia.
 He was the youngest of nine sons and thus had no chance of inheriting the paternal dominion.
 Even as an infant, he was prepared for a warrior's career.
 He grew up at the castle in Mindelheim, which his father had bought from Georg's maternal uncle Ber (Bero) II of Rechberg.